1 9 6 6 – 1 9 6 8 (USA)

 By the third season, the fascination of the TV series was fading and in an attempt to rekindle interest, Bat Girl was introduced.
-Bat Girl was actually Commissioner Gordon’s daughter, Barbara and was a dab hand on the old motorbike.
+Bat Girl was actually Commissioner Gordon’s shy librarian daughter, Barbara, and was a dab hand on the old motorbike.

 Played by ballerina turned actress Yvonne Craig (pictured below), in her tight-fitting purple costume and gold-lined cape she gained the series another season, but low ratings eventually signalled the show’s demise.